oracle/terraform-provider-oci/website/docs/r/core_local_peering_gateway.html.markdown

 * `display_name` - (Optional) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `peer_id` - (Optional) The OCID of the LPG you want to peer with.
 Specifying a peer_id connects this local peering gateway (LPG) to another one in the same region.
 This operation must be called by the VCN administrator who is designated as the *requestor* in the peering relationship.
 The *acceptor* must implement an Identity and Access Management (IAM) policy that gives the requestor permission to connect to LPGs in the acceptor's compartment.
 Without that permission, this operation will fail.
 For more information, see [VCN Peering](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/VCNpeering.htm).
+* `route_table_id` - (Optional) (Updatable) The OCID of the route table the LPG will use.

+	If you don't specify a route table here, the LPG is created without an associated route table.
+The Networking service does NOT automatically associate the attached VCN's default route table with the LPG.
 * `vcn_id` - (Required) The OCID of the VCN the LPG belongs to.